 - Assessors and Deputy Assessors—Assessment of Own Property

 This proposed rule making is intended to implement changes made in the 2021 Legislative Session.
 Specifically, 2021 Iowa Acts, Senate File 366, section 76, removes the “immediate family” component from Iowa Code section 441.17(2), which prohibits assessors and deputy assessors from assessing their own property, property the assessor or deputy assessor has a financial interest in, and property owned by an entity in which the assessor or deputy assessor has a financial interest.
 This rule making removes reporting requirements and requires that assessors and deputy assessors certify annually to the Director that they have not personally assessed the above properties.

 The Department previously submitted the following proposed rules to the Iowa Legislature.
-The following rules have been adopted and filed, effective December 23, 2020.
+The following rules have been adopted and filed, effective October 13, 2021.

+This information was sent via GovDelivery to those subscribed to receive Law & Policy updates from the Department.
 To receive notifications of resources and guidance issued by the Department, subscribe to updates by selecting the tax topics of interest.